bitwes/Gut/documentation/docs/Input-Sender.md

 And much much more.

+__Warning__<br>
+If you move the Godot window to a different monitor while tests are running it can cause input tests to fail.
+[This issue](https://github.com/bitwes/Gut/issues/643) has more details.

 ## Signals
 * `idle` - Emitted when all events in the input queue have been sent.